Shop Subscribe

 Putumayo Kids World Playground CD

-Children naturally begin to ask questions about differences between themselves and the people around them by around the age of three.
-For early childhood educators, it’s important to step in and to discourage the expression of biased language, attitudes, or actions.
+Children naturally begin to ask questions about differences between themselves and the people around them by age three.
+For early childhood educators, it’s crucial to step in and discourage the expression of biased language, attitudes, or actions.

 Early childhood educators play a role in discouraging biases and stereotyping early on.
-Instead of scolding young children for simply verbalising or acting on biases, educators can explain why it’s important not to use bias and stereotypes to categorize others.
+However, instead of scolding young children for simply verbalizing or acting on biases, educators can explain why it’s essential not to use bias and stereotypes to categorize others.
 Taking the time to explain may require patience and repetition, but students can begin to see how their perspectives and biases may negatively affect those around them.

 More Early Childhood Inspiration & Ideas

-To find more ways to engage and inspire early childhood learners, be sure to visit the Early Childhood category page and see what’s new.
-Check out the online store where you’ll find thousands of teacher favorite products and classroom supplies.
+To find more ways to engage and inspire early childhood learners, be sure to visit the Early Childhood category page and see what’s new!
+Check out our online store for thousands of teacher favorite products and classroom supplies.
 Make this year stand out and get your students moving and engaged in new ways with the right tools from School Specialty.

 Read More: Early Childhood